Pirates seize Greek-owned tanker off Oman

-MOGADISHU/NAIROBI (Reuters) - Somali pirates have hijacked a Greek-owned oil tanker carrying close to a million barrels of crude oil while in the Arabian Sea, the first successful attack on an oil tanker off the Horn of Africa in more than a year.
+NAIROBI (Reuters) - Pirates have hijacked a Greek-owned oil tanker carrying 135,000 metric tonnes (148,812 tons) of crude oil while in the Arabian Sea, the first successful attack on an oil tanker off the Horn of Africa in more than a year.

-A pirate who identified himself as Ahmed told Reuters the MT Smyrni had been diverted towards Somalia’s lawless coastline.

-The vessel’s manager, Dynacom Tankers Management, said it had lost contact with the crew of the Suezmax-class tanker following the attack off Oman at 1115 GMT on Thursday.
+The vessel’s manager, Dynacom Tankers Management, said it had lost contact with the crew of the MT Smyrni, a Suezmax-class tanker, following the attack off Oman at 7:15 a.m.
+EDT (11:15 GMT) on Thursday.

-“It is now heading to one of our bases,” Ahmed told Reuters by phone from a pirate lair in Hobyo.

-Based on the course and speed of the vessel’s advance, the tanker will reach Hurdiyo in Somalia around midday on Saturday, an industry source said.

-“We believe it will be heading towards Somalia currently, because that is where the pirates will take it and anchor it,” Cyrus Mody, an IMB spokesperson, told Reuters.

-IMB said a second tanker was attacked on Wednesday by pirates firing rocket propelled grenades but the assault was thwarted.
-The attack occurred about 350 miles east of Socotra, an island lying between Yemen and Somalia’s lawless coastline.
+“The Liberian-flagged Tanker, the M/T SMYRNI, is carrying a cargo of 135,000 MT of crude oil,” it said.

+Suezmax tankers typically can transport a crude oil cargo of up to 1 million barrels, compared with 2 to 3 million barrels for very large oil tankers.

-OceanUSlive.Org, a social networking site for the maritime industry, said there had been a spate of attacks in the Arabian Sea in the past few days after a lull in pirate activity.
+OceanUSlive.Org, a social networking site for the maritime industry, said the attack was one of four to have taken place in the Arabian Sea in the past few days after a lull in pirate activity.

 The hijack success rate for Somali pirates has dropped sharply in recent months, due in part to more merchant ships turning to armed security guards, razor wire and water cannons to protect themselves.

-In its statement, Dynacom did not say whether the Smyrni was carrying private security personnel.
+In its statement, Dynacom did not disclose whether the Smyrni was carrying private security personnel.

+On Wednesday, a pirate gang fired rocket-propelled grenades at a crude tanker 350 miles east of Socotra, an island lying between Yemen and Somalia’s lawless coastline, OceanUSlive.org said.

 Seaborne gangs have raked in an estimated $150 million in ransoms in what has become a highly organized, international criminal enterprise, security analysts say.